 When I completed the Mission Builder, it spit out the following mission statement for me:

 I am at my best when I am learning, growing, creating, and sharing.

 I will try to prevent times when I am stagnating or getting bogged down.

-I will enjoy my work by finding employment where I can change businesses with technology.
+I will enjoy my work by finding employment where I can change the world in meaningful ways with technology.